Art and Culture Notes of Uttar Pradesh

-- In Uttar Pradesh, on the occasion of the Holi festival, 'Lattathmar Holi' is organised in the Barasana.
+- In Uttar Pradesh, on the occasion of the Holi festival, 'Lattathmar Holi' is organized in the barasana.

-- In Uttar Pradesh, the world's largest fair (Kumbh Mela) is organised in Allahabad.
+- In Uttar Pradesh, the world's largest fair (Kumbh Mela) is organized in Allahabad.

-- 'Kumbh Mela ' is organised every 12 years, and Ardha Kumbh Mela is hosted in the intervals of every six years.
+- 'Kumbh Mela ' is organized every 12 years and Ardha Kumbh Mela is organized in the intervals of every 6 years.

 - Dadri's Animal Fair is organized on Kartik Purnima, in Ballia.

-- Magh Mela is organised every year in Allahabad.
+- Magh Mela is organized every year in Allahabad.

 - Haridas Jayanti Festival and Dhrupad Mela are held annually in Bhadrapad Shukla paksha in Mathura, in which the best musicians participate.

-- The most spoken regional language/Boli in Uttar Pradesh is Bhojpuri.
+- The most spoken regional language/Boli in the Uttar Pradesh is Bhojpuri.